timkiely/scarpe-nyc-taxi-data-public/README.md

-# Downloading and Scrapping NYC Taxi data, including Yellow, Green, Uber and other "For Hire Vehicle" data
+# Downloading and Scraping NYC Taxi data, including Yellow, Green, Uber and other "For Hire Vehicle" data

 This repository builds on the work of [Todd Schneider](http://toddwschneider.com).
 See the LICENSE for relevant distribution acknowledgements.